Aatlantise/k-snacs-ud/README.md

 * Compatible with [English SNACS v2.5](https://arxiv.org/abs/1704.02134)
 * Please note that this document is an appendix to the above English SNACS guidelines, including only language-specific information that merits further detailing.
 For full definitions of labels and use cases, please refer to [English guidelines](https://arxiv.org/abs/1704.02134).

+Here, we note that while UD datasets in Japanese and Hindi (where adpositions add to head words to form orthographic word) separate adposition as separate, free-standing tokens, we annotate them under a special node in the enhance graph.
+Each node is a separate line, so can receive annotations, and is consistent (adpositions receive ADP).
+This is due to the highly agglutinative nature of Korean, and the consequent agreement among Korean linguists that we will not separate adpositions (or other meaning-carrying sub-orthographic-word elements) as free-standing tokens for UD and similar projects.

 ## Paper
 Please cite the following when using this data: